sz-sebestyen/bowling/README.md

 # bowling

 In september of 2020 I got the following programming task from one of my job applications.
-Now I decided to do it again in javascript and see how much I have improved.
+I decided to do it again in javascript and see how much I have improved.
 I'm aiming to write clean and testable code.

 ## task